taybabusra/Leetcode75/Day1/README.md

-1768.
-Merge Strings Alternately
+**1768.
+Merge Strings Alternately**
 Easy
 Topics
 Companies
 Hint
 You are given two strings word1 and word2.
 Merge the strings by adding letters in alternating order, starting with word1.
-If a string is longer than the other, append the additional letters onto the end of the merged string.
+If a string is longer than the other, append t he additional letters onto the end of the merged string.
 Return the merged string.